juanlod/angular_e-comerce-MERN/back/README.md

 ## Backend

-# Iniciar proyecto node con typescript
+# Initialize the project with node and typescript

-1. Ejecutar los comandos:
+To configure an node project with typescript and mongo you may perform the following steps:

+1. Execute the commands:
 `npm init -y`
 `npm install --save-dev typescript`

-2. Crear archivo tsconfig.json
+2. Create tsconfig.json file

-3. Añadir las siguientes lineas al archivo tsconfig.json
+3. Add this lines to tsconfig.json

 {
   "compilerOptions": {